Electronic article surveillance: Concealed EAS systems

-How Electromagnetic (EM) EAS Tags and Systems Work
+Electromagnetic systems

 EM labels in different sizes and colors.

 Electromagnetic article surveillance (EM EAS) tags use a strip of amorphous metal (typically Metglas) paired with a layer of ferromagnetic material.
 This design allows repeated activation and deactivation.

 When exposed to low-frequency alternating magnetic fields (10–1,000 Hz), the tag emits harmonic signals due to its nonlinear magnetic behavior.
 These signals are detected by antennas placed at exits or secure zones.

 Magnetizing the ferromagnetic layer biases the amorphous strip into saturation, which suppresses signal generation and deactivates the tag.
 Demagnetizing it restores detectability.
 EM EAS systems function reliably on metal surfaces, foil packaging, and small or curved items, in environments where other technologies, such as RF or RFID, may perform less effectively.

 Electromagnetic (EM) EAS systems are widely used in libraries to secure books with tattle tapes, DVDs, and other media items.
 These systems support high-frequency reactivation and deactivation cycles, making them ideal for frequent circulation environments.
 Tattle tapes are thin electromagnetic security strips embedded in or attached to media, triggering alarms if items are removed without proper checkout.

 In retail environments, EM EAS tags provide effective protection for a broad range of products, including small, curved, or metallic items such as cosmetics, infant formula cans, pharmaceuticals, DIY tools, and household appliances.
 EM technology is particularly effective in detecting items concealed within foil-lined bags or metal briefcases, helping to counter sophisticated shoplifting techniques such as booster bag theft.

 Document protection is another key application: EM elements can be embedded in Security paper to protect sensitive hardcopy materials such as trade secrets or classified government files.
 These embedded microwires are detectable by EM gates or metal detectors, and some printers are configured to work only with certified paper.